-2.3 Create a Multi Container App
+2.3.
+Create a Multi Container App

-Univertion App Center supports apps that consist of multiple Docker images.
-It uses Docker Compose11, a tool for defining and running multi-container Docker applications.
+Starting with UCS 4.3-2 errata 345 Univention App Center supports apps that consist of multiple Docker images.
+It uses Docker Compose9, a tool for defining and running multi-container Docker applications.
 The heart of such applications is a YAML file that configures all services for the application.
 The supported compose file format version is 2.0.

-2.3.1 Multi container setup
+2.3.1.
+Multi container setup